 - a.
 Temporary recognition regime ("TRR") and run-off regime for third country CCPs: The transitional direction does not apply to the TRR; third country CCPs providing clearing services under this regime will be 'deemed recognised' under Article 25 of EMIR, and any relevant obligations will need to be complied with as set out therein. - Similarly, the transitional direction does not apply to third country CCPs providing clearing services under the 'run-off regime' set out in the Financial Services Contracts (Transitional and Savings Provision) (EU Exit) Regulations 2019 as the Bank does not consider there to be any CCP relevant obligations in these regulations. - b.
 Article 2 EMIR: The transitional direction does not at this time apply to CCPs' relevant obligations relating to the definition of OTC derivative in Article 2 of EMIR. - c.
-Article 25 EMIR: The transitional direction does not apply to the requirement for a third country CCP to notify the Bank of any material changes affecting the conditions of its recognition under Article 25(4) of EMIR. - d.
-Article 89(5A) EMIR: The transitional direction does not apply to the transitional arrangements specified in Article 89(5A) of EMIR.
+Articles 25 and 25a EMIR: The transitional direction does not apply to the requirement for a third country CCP to notify the Bank of any material changes affecting the conditions of its recognition under Article 25(4) of EMIR or the requirement for a third country CCP to submit a reasoned request to be assessed against Article 25a of EMIR. - d.
+Article 89(5A) EMIR: The transitional direction does not apply to the transitional arrangements specified in Article 89(5A) of EMIR. - e.
+CSDR transitional: The transitional direction does not apply to the transitional arrangements for CSDs under Article 69 of CSDR3. - f.
+Article 25 CSDR: The transitional direction does not apply to the requirement for a third country CSD to notify the Bank of any material changes affecting the conditions of its recognition under Article 25(6A) of CSDR. - g.
+CCP relevant obligations under MiFIR: The transitional direction does not apply to CCPs' relevant obligations under MiFIR4 and in any related implementing measures. - h.
+FMI relevant obligations under SFD: The transitional direction does not apply to the Financial Markets and Insolvency (Amendment and Transitional Provision) (EU Exit) Regulations 2019.